Skip to main content

 Grilled Meats

-Beef and chicken grilled over open fires are staples in Eswatini, often served with pap or rice.
-The slow-cooking process imparts rich, smoky flavors.
+Beef and chicken grilled over open fires are everyday eating in Eswatini, usually served with pap or rice.
+Cooking slowly over coals leaves the meat smoky and deeply flavored.

 Beans and Vegetables